Hangman's Gap

 ‘They look shattered.’

 The man jerked his chin towards the retreating figures.
 ‘Those two were meant to clock off yesterday afternoon, but the wind turned and they were scared the fire would get out of control, so it was all hands on deck.
-Most of them live around here, and there are a couple from Woodford way who came over to help.
 Bragg is through there by the way, beyond the cordoned-off area.’

 ‘Okay.’
 Blake looked around.
 ‘Where do I find those coveralls?’